eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 ## 2 Legal Requirements for Pseudonyms

-There are two legal texts that impose direct requirements on the pseudonym functionality of the EUDIWs: [CIR.2024.2979] and [eiDAS 2.0].
+There are two legal texts that impose direct requirements on the pseudonym functionality of the Wallet Units: [CIR.2024.2979] and [eiDAS 2.0].
 Below we recap the respective legal requirements from these sources.

 ### 2.1 [eIDAS 2.0] about Pseudonyms
-There are two main requirements in [eIDAS 2.0] about Pseudonyms in relation to EUDIWs:
+There are two main requirements in [eIDAS 2.0] about Pseudonyms in relation to Wallet Units:
-1. EUDIWs must be able to generate pseudonyms and store them encrypted.
+1. Wallet Units must be able to generate pseudonyms and store them encrypted.
-2. Relying parties must accept identification via pseudonyms when there are no legal requirements for identification.
+2. Relying Parties must accept identification via pseudonyms when there are no legal requirements for identification.

 Below are the actual excerpts from the law including the recitals that establishes these requirements.